Language-Research-Technology/ldaca-website/content/working-with-data/find-access/index.md

   backgroundColor="#EAE4D68C"
   :opacity="100"
   heading="AVAILABLE PORTALS"
-  subheading='<GlossaryLink display="Oni" id="oni" />: A web application that provides indexing, searching and access to secure data repositories following the <GlossaryLink display="Arkisto" id="arkisto" /> model.
+  description='<GlossaryLink display="Oni" id="oni" />: A web application that provides indexing, searching and access to secure data repositories following the <GlossaryLink display="Arkisto" id="arkisto" /> model.
 This is used to build the LDaCA Portal: The online interface of the Language Data Commons of Australia where users can discover and access language collections.'
   :items="[
       {
         title: 'LDaCA Data Portal',